 I first saw this film, appropriately, late at night in a dank and musty building on Coney Island, that may or may not have met building code, in the midst of a hot, humid summer.
 Dark and disturbed, Travis Bickle is an unhinged taxi driver who hasn’t grasped the knack of blending into a crowd.
 This can’t end well.

 4. Saturday Night Fever

 Tony Manero works a dead-end job, lives with his parents, and escapes every Saturday night from “small town” Bay Ridge to his local discotheque.
-Do you really need a reason to rig up your disco ball?
+Do you really need a reason to apply some glitter eye shadow and rig up your disco ball?

 A City With Eight Million Stories…

 I first saw this film in NYC’s Paris Theatre, fittingly, because it’s a sequel of sorts to Paris je t’aime.
 A vignette of 11 short films, it’s part of the Cities of Love feature film collective, established as a “movement of love in and for a city”.

 This is the third film in the Spanish Apartment trilogy, and sees main character, Xavier, moving to NYC to remain close his children, from whose mother he is divorced.
 It’s going to be an unrelenting winter, so you may as well crack open a box of Barbecue Shapes and sneak in the first 2 chapters, L’Auberge Espagnole (The Spanish Apartment) and Les Poupées Russes (Russian Dolls).

 Neurotic in New York